chromatone/touchme/README.md

 # The interactive playground

-Audio-visual [Chromatone](https://chromatone.center) web-experience for [Touch Me](https://shop.playtronica.com/products/touchme) - the tactile MIDI instrument by [Playtronica](https://playtronica.com).
+[Chromatone](https://chromatone.center) audio-visual web-experience for [Touch Me](https://shop.playtronica.com/products/touchme) - the tactile MIDI instrument by [Playtronica](https://playtronica.com).

 ## How to play